May 15, 2019

 In-feed sponsored content or video, similar to newsfeed updates on Facebook, is more effective than sidebar advertising, which is similar to AdWords ads in that they have higher click-through rates.
 Also, sidebar ads only appear on desktop or laptop screens (not mobile), so reach is somewhat compromised.
 And considering that 57% of LinkedIn traffic comes from mobile devices, sidebar advertising might not seem like a worthwhile investment.

 It’s not easy, but it’s extremely useful.
-Being able to articulate your value prop so succinctly will make you a better networker, a more confident presenter and more prepared elevator rider.
+Being able to articulate your value prop so succinctly will make you a better networker, a more confident presenter, and a more prepared elevator rider.

 3. You’ll have far less competition for eyeballs on LinkedIn

 LinkedIn has over 500 million active users, but (and this is shocking) only 3 million users share content on a weekly basis.
 That means less than 1% of the LinkedIn population is shaping what the community thinks.
 Yes, there’s plenty of room for you.